pingcap/blog/tidb-in-shopee.md

 - **The application code becomes complex and difficult to maintain.** We code in Golang and Python and have deployed MySQL in several systems of Shopee.
 To support the new sharding rules, each system would need more code refactoring.
 - **Changing existing sharding key is troublesome.** We must specify sharding key manually and carefully because it controls how the data is distributed across the shards.
 Changing an existing sharding key might lead to serious problems.
 In addition, cross-shard distributed transactions would not be supported.
 - **Upgrading application logic affects application usability.** Mounting data often triggers a hung database, because it demands frequent table schema changes to perform [DDL](https://en.wikipedia.org/wiki/Data_definition_language) (Data Definition Language) operations.
-This impacts our application’s usability and even causes data inconsistency.
+This impacts our application's usability and even causes data inconsistency.

 ### TiDB